Big-Life-Lab/PHES-ODM/metadata.md

 -   **measureValue**: Value of measureType.

 -   **measureValueDetected**: Boolean Value if True then covid-19 was detected.
--   **QualityFlag**: Boolean Value if True if the measurement might have some quality control issue
+-   **qualityFlag**: Boolean Value if True if the measurement might have some quality control issue
 -   **notes**: Any additional notes.

 ## Sample (Sample.csv) <span id="Sample"><span>